eurocontrol-asu/open_alaqs/documents/USER_GUIDE.md

 [(Back to top)](#table-of-contents)

 ### [Add Features](#add-features)
-New objects can be added using the **Digitizing** toolbar.
+New objects can be added using the `Digitizing` toolbar.

 ![digitizing-toolbar.PNG](./../open_alaqs/assets/digitizing-toolbar.PNG)

-More information on how to use this toolbar is provided in the [QGIS User Manual](https://docs.qgis.org/3.34/en/docs/user_manual/working_with_vector/editing_geometry_attributes.html#digitizing-an-existing-layer).
+More information on how to use this toolbar is provided in the [`QGIS User Manual`](https://docs.qgis.org/3.34/en/docs/user_manual/working_with_vector/editing_geometry_attributes.html#digitizing-an-existing-layer).

-To create a new emission source, select the desired layer (e.g., taxiway or runway) to activate it and click **Toggle Editing** in the **Digitizing** toolbar.
-Then click **Add Feature** to start designing the new feature.
+To create a new emission source, select the desired layer (e.g., taxiway or runway) to activate it and click `Toggle Editing` in the `Digitizing` toolbar.
+Then click `Add Feature` to start designing the new feature.
 Once finished, right click and fill the attribute fields in the pop-up window.

 ![layers.PNG](./../open_alaqs/assets/layers.PNG)